-A group of organizations in Orillia have announced their intention to submit an application for a local Ontario Health Team (OHT), according to a news release from the Couchiching Family Health Team on May 24.
+A group of organizations in Orillia have announced their intention to submit an application for a local Ontario Health Team (OHT), according to the Couchiching Family Health Team.

 “The Couchiching Sub Region has been actively moving toward an integrated health system and exemplifies trusting patient and provider partnerships, coordination of care, measured performance and quality improvement,” said Lynne Davies, executive director of the Couchiching Family Health Team.
 “Health leaders across Orillia and area are genuinely excited about the opportunities that the establishment of an OHT will bring to patients and families.”